SWE-bench Verified (Multiple Attempts)

 FAQ

-Common questions about SWE-bench Verified (Multiple Attempts).
+Common questions about the SWE-bench Verified (Multiple Attempts) benchmark and leaderboard.

 What is the SWE-bench Verified (Multiple Attempts) benchmark?